sahib/misc/performance/4_io.rst

 .. note::

+   Disclaimer: The 'syscall' instruction is not the only instruction and kind of deprecated in favor of another one.
+But it's similar enough and better to explain.

    All available syscalls and their ids are here: https://filippo.io/linux-syscall-table/

    Only method of userspace to talk to kernel.
 How to call is ISA specific.

    The syscall instruction performs a context switch: This means the current state of the process (i.e. the state of all registers in the CPU) is saved away, so it can be restored later.
 Once done, the kernel sets the register to its needs, does whatever is required to serve the system call.
 When finished, the process state is restored and execution continues.

    Context switches also happen when you're not calling any syscalls.
    Simply when the scheduler decide this process is done with execution.

 ----